 Where are all of the new websites coming from?

 1. A lot of new websites are simply being driven by the fact that online audiences are growing geographically.
-Even though the UN is missing its internet accessibility targets by a mile, we must still accept that WiFi et al is slowly creeping into the worlds of more and more people.

 2. The other big driver to the increase in websites is pretty simple…there are more businesses online.

 Existing businesses are recognising that transacting or simply having a presence online is essential to their ongoing existence.
 Add to this a host of new businesses starting up who are focusing solely online or quickly realising that this is where their easiest market entry point is.

 Here’s a little visual showing the rise in the self-employed in the UK.